lucakrueger/lang/README.md

 ## Download and Install

-Due to the language being in an early stage of developement, there is no distribution available.
+Due to the language being in an early stage of developement, there is no distribution available at his point.

 ### Building